Alex Israel (businessman)

-Alexander Israel is an American entrepreneur known for being CEO and co-founder of Metropolis Technologies, the largest parking operator in North America.
+Alexander Israel is an American entrepreneur and angel investor known for being CEO and co-founder of Metropolis Technologies, an artificial intelligence company and the largest parking operator in North America.
 He previously co-founded ParkMe and served as its chief operating officer.

 Early life and education

 Israel grew up in Los Angeles.
-He stated in an interview with Alejandro Cremades that his mother was a psychologist, and his father was a theatre set designer.

-Israel graduated from University of Puget Sound in 2006 with bachelor's degree in business and economics.
-Additionally, he received an MFA in Film.
+His mother was a psychologist, and his father was a theatre set designer.
+He graduated from University of Puget Sound in 2006 with bachelor's degree in business and economics.

 Career

 ParkMe

 In 2007, Israel founded the digital parking platform ParkMe.
 He served as chief product officer and chief operating officer.
 The platform allows users to find and reserve parking spaces online, and pay for them digitally.
 By 2013, the company had expanded its services to 28,000 locations and launched a mobile app.

 ParkMe was acquired in 2015 by INRIX, a spinoff of Microsoft Research which had previously been a partner of ParkMe since 2012.